Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

-The above expression also shows that in the limit of $\mu$-$\tau$ {\it reflection symmetry} (which in this context is a particular case of {\it phase-broken} $\mu$-$\tau$), $|V_{e3}|$ does not necessarily vanish.
-Indeed in that limit the matrix elements $m_{11}$, $m_{12}$, $m_{23}$ and $m_{22}$ are all real and the smallness of $|V_{e3}|$ can either be caused by the smallness of $N_1$, or due to a small value of the phase difference $\sigma-2\alpha$.
+The expression for $|V_{e3}|$ also shows that in the different limit of $\mu$-$\tau$ {\it reflection symmetry} (which in this context is a particular case of {\it phase-broken} $\mu$-$\tau$), $|V_{e3}|$ does not necessarily vanish.
+Indeed in that limit the matrix elements $m_{11}$, $m_{12}$, $m_{23}$ and $m_{22}$ are all real and the smallness of $|V_{e3}|$ can either be caused by the smallness of $N_1$, or due to a small value of the phase $\theta$.